jmartinezot/mrdja/results_experiments_ransaclp/README.txt

 The file "results_baseline_S3DIS.pkl" is the results of open3d with 100,000 iterations over the S3DIS database.
 The code for generating is in the docstring of "get_baseline_S3DIS" in "ransaclpexperiments.py".
+The pkl files in Open3D are the results after applying the algorithm over the database of Open3D.
+The file for generating this data is "experiment_all_files_Open3D_RANSAC_lines_fitting_plane.py"